peterthehan/create-discord-bot/README.md

 2. Create a new application.
 3. Go to the bot tab and add a bot user to your application.

-   > Take note of the bot token on this page, you will need this in the next section.
+   > Take note of the bot token on this page—you will need it in the next section.

    > Keep your token and any file containing it **private**.
 If it ever leaks or you suspect it may have leaked, simply `regenerate` a new token to invalidate your compromised token.